sabman/website/designs/blog/02-npm-intro.md

 The `package.json` file goes in the root of your project.
 It tells npm how your package is structured, and what to do to install it, and most importantly, what dependencies it relies on.

-Here's what the
-[Node.js Knockout `package.json` file looks like](https://github.com/nko2/website/blob/master/package.json).
+Here's what the [Node.js Knockout `package.json` file looks like](https://github.com/nko2/website/blob/master/package.json).

 For projects without dependencies, you only need the `"name"`, `"version"`, and `"main"` fields  (even for node-waf compiled addons).
 However, it's likely you'll also want to specify `"dependencies"` and `"devDependencies"` in your package.json file. `"dependencies"` lists the packages that your project relies on in both production and development. `"devDependencies"` lists the packages, like test suites and debugging tools, that are only useful in development.

+You can easily create a valid `package.json` file with the `npm init` command.  `npm install blerg --save` will install `blerg` package and add it as a dependency in your `package.json` file.

 Now, if you run `npm install` without any arguments, it will automatically install your project's dependencies.